isomerpages/nlb-nrm/_read30/READ30 Nodes.md

 page and on screen.
 With recommended reads spanning broader cultural stories to intimate personal narratives, discover fresh perspectives on the people and tales that have enraptured our local storytellers.</p>
-<p>Rachel Heng (author), Rebekah Dorai (musical actress, singer), Xiaohan
+<p>Rachel Heng (author), Rebekah Dorai (actor, singer), Xiaohan (lyricist,
-(lyricist, columnist and author), Ebi Shankara (teacher, performance artist) and their curated reads are showcased at this exclusive READ30 pop-up.
+columnist and author), Ebi Shankara (teacher, performance artist) and their curated reads are showcased at this exclusive READ30 pop-up.
 Visit The Cathay to find out more.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">